bharathgs/Awesome-pytorch-list/README.md

 146. [volksdep](https://github.com/Media-Smart/volksdep): volksdep is an open-source toolbox for deploying and accelerating PyTorch, Onnx and Tensorflow models with TensorRT.
 147. [PyTorch-StudioGAN](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN): StudioGAN is a Pytorch library providing implementations of representative Generative Adversarial Networks (GANs) for conditional/unconditional image generation.
 StudioGAN aims to offer an identical playground for modern GANs so that machine learning researchers can readily compare and analyze a new idea.
 148. [torchdrift](https://github.com/torchdrift/torchdrift/): drift detection library
+149. [accelerate](https://github.com/huggingface/accelerate) : A simple way to train and use PyTorch models with multi-GPU, TPU, mixed-precision

 ## Tutorials, books, & examples